 Students will learn how to engage in close reading and practical analysis of a selection of individual plays, poems, prose, and theory texts.
 We will read William Shakespeare's comedy As You Like It (c.
+1599) and Robert

-1599), Robert Louis Stevenson's gothic novella The Strange Case of Dr Jekyll and Mr. Hyde (1886) and Muriel Spark's short modern novel The Prime of Miss Jean Brodie (1961) in their entirety and use them as touchstones for our explorations of dramatic and narrative theory, but we will also look at a broad range of poetry and excerpts from other texts across the centuries of British and Irish literature and dive into some critical theory.
+Louis Stevenson's gothic novella The Strange Case of Dr Jekyll and Mr. Hyde (1886) in their entirety and use them as touchstones for our explorations of dramatic and narrative theory, but we will also look at a broad range of poetry and excerpts from other texts across the centuries of British and Irish literature and dive into some critical theory.
 Parallel attendance of the lecture History of British Literature is highly recommended.

 This is a literary scholar's temporary workspace at Gladstone's Library in North Wales in spring 2019, next to the Medieval history shelf and not far from Arthuriana.